Xeo786/Rufaydium-Webdriver/README.md

 # Capabilities Class
-One can access and use Capabilities after 'New Rufaydium()' Rufaydium will load Driver Capibilities according to Driver. but one make changes to capabilities before creating session
+One can access and use Capabilities after 'New Rufaydium()' Rufaydium will load Driver Capabilities according to Driver. but one makes changes to capabilities before creating a session.

 ```AutoHotkey
 Chrome := new Rufaydium() ; will load chrome driver with default Capabilities